Auburn Theological Seminary

-Auburn Theological Seminary, located in New York City, teaches students about progressive social issues by offering workshops, providing consulting, and conducting research on faith leadership development.
+Auburn Theological Seminary is a seminary in New York City.
+It has not offered academic degrees since 1939.

 The seminary was established in Auburn, New York, in 1818 to prepare young ministers for the frontier.
 In 1939, weakened by the Great Depression, the seminary relocated from Auburn to the Union Theological Seminary's campus in New York City, although it maintained its independence from Union Theological Seminary.
 In 2014, it designed and moved to a new leadership development lab in The Interchurch Center in Morningside Heights, Manhattan, New York City.

 Auburn Theological Seminary houses a research center focused on the study of seminaries, divinity schools, and the preparation of faith leaders working for social justice.

 It was one of the first seminaries in the country to admit African Americans (Moses A. Hopkins, 1877), Japanese (Naoomi Tamura, 1882) and later, female seminarians (Ida Thorne Parker, 1917).

 History

 Auburn Theological Seminary was established in Auburn, New York, by action of the Presbyterian Synod of Geneva on 16 August 1818.
 It obtained a charter from the New York State legislature on 14 April 1820 as a post-baccalaureate theological seminary, and it matriculated its first students in 1821.
 From its inception, the seminary drew support from beyond the Presbyterian Church.
 Its charter stipulated that "no student of any Christian denomination shall be excluded," and the first class of eleven students represented eight denominations.
 The first Roman Catholic Bishop of Boston, Jean-Louis Cheverus, donated books for the school's library.